rsdoiel/antenna/planet.md

 ---

-## Hamas to release hostage as Israel says no ceasefire
+## Israeli-US hostage freed, Israel says no ceasefire

 date: 2025-05-12, from: RTÉ News

-Hamas will release Israeli-American hostage Edan Alexander from Gaza, the Palestinian militant group said, although Israel's prime minister said there would be no ceasefire and plans for an intensified military campaign would continue.
+An Israeli-American hostage has crossed into Israel after his release by Hamas as fighting paused in Gaza, the Israeli military said, but there was no deal on a wider truce or hostage release as monitors warned of famine in the devastated enclave.

 <br>